How Aquacomb© is Installed

 Seal material- EPDM

 Interconnecting pipe material - Polypropylene

-All standard Aquacombs are made from a 60/40 blend of recycled plastic, reducing their environmental impact.
+All standard Aquacombs are made from a recycled plastic blend, reducing their environmental impact.
 100% virgin grade plastic is available for potable water use.